 7 Top Auto Darkening Welding Helmets Under $200

 This headgear belongs to the series known as safety insight by Jacksons.
+I loved the large screen size and comfortable fit of this helmet.
 The ADF is of the size 3.93″ X 2.96″ with an un-obstructive view during all the welding stages.
 This helmet is lightweight and easy to wear with 9 to 13 shades of viewing lens to give you a clear optic quality of welding.

 The four independent arc sensors allow this helmet to change colors swiftly.
 This welding helmet is compatible with HLX100 and HSL100 shells.
 The helmet’s shell is designed cleverly to weigh only 6 ounces and provide no tension along the neck.

-The Auto Darkening Filter (ADF) of this Helmet is highly responsive, and you cannot ask for a better one for such a low price.
+I am just in love with the Auto-Darkening Filter (ADF) of this helmet, which is very responsive.
+You cannot find a better filter in the whole market.
 The headgear has an adjustable dial to meet the need of every worker.

 Jackson safety helmet features two separate modes for welding and grinding.
+The grinding mode in most of the welding helmets is not up to the mark, but with this helmet I the grinding job was seamless.
 Meeting the standards of ANSI 787.1 you can trust its quality.
 Two lithium-ion batteries come with this package and are required to power this helmet.
 Jackson Safety is indeed an excellent choice for average jobs & routine work.

-Miller is a brand that has been producing many quality welding equipments for professionals.
+Miller is a brand that has been producing many quality welding types of equipment for professionals.
 This Helmet features Miller’s unique precise light lens technology that enables this headgear to provide a transparent view to its user.
 This Helmet uses three sensors to deliver abrupt changes to vision due to a shift in the workpiece.
+However, I sometimes found blockage while working with this model as compared to those helmets with 4 sensors.

 Miller has included many advanced setting options in this Helmet to provide an enhanced welding experience to its user.
 The sensitivity delay setting and arc control settings enable the welder to provide precise welding arcs over the workpiece.

 This headgear has three operating modes labeled as welding, cutting, and grinding.
+The cutting mode helped me in delivering precise cuts over different metals.
 The 5-amp tig welding rating shows that this Helmet can be used in welding the thinnest material.
 This Helmet can operate on solar power as well as lithium-ion batteries.
+However, I found that while working on solar power the performance is a bit caliginous, so I recommend using it on lithium batteries.

 The 7.22 sq. inch viewing area is large enough to view any workpiece.
 The lens has an auto-trigger setting feature that turns the apparatus on as soon as the arc strike.
 The light weight of just 17 oz makes this tool the lightest available in the market.